If your dog has been declared dangerous, menacing or a restricted breed, you must follow certain rules about how your animal is kept.

 Rules for dangerous, menacing and restricted dogs

-- Dog must be microchipped, desexed and registered.
+- the dog is microchipped, desexed and registered

-- Dog must not be in the sole charge of a person under 18 years of age.
+- the dog is not in the sole charge of a person under 18 years of age

-- Dogs must not be sold, given away or advertised for sale
+- the dog is not given away, sold or advertised for sale

-- Dogs must not be used for breeding or permitted to be available for breeding
+- the dog is not used for breeding or made available for breeding.

 Failure to comply and penalties